tobiipro/g3pylib/README.md

 ## Documentation

-The library documentation can be found here: https://tobiipro.github.io/g3pylib/
+The library documentation can be found [here](https://tobiipro.github.io/g3pylib/) and there is also a developer guide for the glasses API in PDF format which can be downloaded [here](https://www.tobiipro.com/product-listing/tobii-pro-glasses3-api/#ResourcesSpecifications).

 ## Environment